jintonic/gears/examples/output/README.md

 ### Particle id

 The type of particle related to a step point is saved in a variable `pdg`.
 It is the same as the [PDG encoding](http://pdg.lbl.gov/current/mc-particle-id) of the particle.
 A Google search will give more information about it.
 The name `pid` is used for the parent particle's track id.
+A complete list of nuclei PDG encoding can be found [here](https://twiki.cern.ch/twiki/pub/Geant4/ExtendingFnalDb/Nuclei.txt).

 ### Record information of step 0